 Overnight: Jerusalem | Breakfast, Dinner

-Jerusalem - Dead Sea - Jerusalem.
+Jerusalem - Dead Sea (West Bank) - Jerusalem.
 An excursion today takes us to the remarkable scenery of the Dead Sea and Masada, a UNESCO-listed fortress situated on an isolated cliff in the Judean Desert.
 We ascend by cable car to the last stronghold of the Jewish Zealots in their war against the Romans.
 Here we visit the excavations of King Herod’s palace, the synagogue and bathhouse.
 The site also offers spectacular views of the Roman camps and the Dead Sea.
-We’ll also see the Qumran Caves where the Dead Sea Scrolls were discovered and enjoy floating on the salty, mineral-rich waters (weather permitting) before heading back to Jerusalem.
+We’ll also see the Qumran Caves located in the West Bank where the Dead Sea Scrolls were discovered and enjoy floating on the salty, mineral-rich waters (weather permitting) before heading back to Jerusalem.

 Overnight: Jerusalem | Breakfast, Dinner